kir-dev/passport-authsch/README.md

 ### Final steps

-And with that, your done!
+And with that, you're done!
 To enforce authentication on endpoints or controllers, add the `@UseGuards(AuthGuard('jwt))` decorator to the method or class.
 (If you're using Swagger, also add the `@ApiBearerAuth()`).
 If that endpoint is called without a JWT in the Authorization header, a 401 Unauthorized error will be returned.
 You can extract the user data with the `@CurrentUser()` decorator in the controller method parameters.

 #### Example endpoint using the JWT authentication